 Are you self-employed?
 Start filing your local taxes as early as NOW — after all, a lot of embassies (not only Belgium) require an ITR.
 So if you’re looking for a hassle-free experience on Philippines tax compliance, I suggest registering with Taxumo because they can take care of literally everything for you: tax forms, payments, and submissions.
 I’ve been using them for years now and it has been such a time-saver.
 Come sign up with my code AILEEN and you can get a 10% discount on all their subscription plans!

 - Travel Insurance.
 With coverage of 30,000 Euros, should be valid to all Schengen countries, and should be valid for the entire duration of stay.
-IF you’re going to purchase locally, the Belgian Embassy only accepts the insurance policies of the following Philippine Insurance companies.
+(Travel insurance company HeyMondo is a great choice for this given that they are accepted by Schengen embassies and if you click this link, you get 5% off).
+However, IF you’re going to purchase locally, the Belgian Embassy only accepts the insurance policies of the following Philippine Insurance companies.
 (Just visit their website by clicking the links below, and then email them to start your inquiry.)

 - Chubb (formerly known as ACE Secure)